 Tiger Cave Temple (Wat Tham Sua) in Krabi

-1237 steps to the Tiger Cave Temple
+1237 Steps to the Tiger Cave Temple

-The Tiger Cave Temple is 278 meter high and in order to reach the summit, it is necessary to manage some steep stairs with no less than 1237 steps.
-Some of the steps are relatively small, but some of them are almost knee-high.
-The ascent is really sweaty and for visitors with vertigo the hike can be a real thrill.
-Nevertheless, during the hike you always have fantastic views of the valley and at some resting places you can stop and enjoy.
+The Tiger Cave Temple is 278-meter-high and in order to reach the summit, it is necessary to manage some steep stairs with no less than 1237 steps.
+Some steps are relatively small, but some of them are almost knee-high.
+The ascent is really sweaty and especially for visitors with vertigo, this hike can be a real thrill.
+Nevertheless, during the hike you always have fantastic views of the valley and at some resting places you can stop and enjoy the amazing panorama.

 Once at the top, you will be rewarded with the most gorgeous views over Krabi’s limestone cliffs and the rain forest.
-A huge golden Buddha sits on the large terrace and also several other statues adorn this viewing platform.
+A huge golden Buddha sits on the large terrace, and also several other statues adorn this viewing platform.
 The meditative silence makes summiteers calm and some of them rest a long time up there.
-Many visitors even stay until sunset.
+Many visitors even stay until the evening to enjoy the unique sunset.

 - Do not feed the monkeys – they are not as nice as they seem to be.

-- If you are planning a descent after sunset you should bring headlamps with you.
+- If you are planning a descent after sunset, you should bring headlamps with you.

-The Tiger Cave Temple is certainly the early morning and the late afternoon.
-At this time of the day the sun is not that strong.
-Avoid a climb at lunchtime, it will definitely to hot.
-Especially a visit at sunset is really beautiful.
-Then the sky above Krabi is coloured pink and a special silence takes place.
+- The best time to visit Tiger Cave Temple is the early morning and the late afternoon.
+At this time of the day, the sun is not that strong.
+Avoid a climb at lunchtime, it will too hot.
+Especially, a visit at sunset is stunning.
+Then the sky above Krabi is colored pink, and a special silence takes place.

-Around the Tiger Cave Temple
+More Attractions at Tiger Cave Temple

-Entrance fee and opening hours
+Entrance fee & Opening hours

 How to get to Tiger Cave Temple

-More about Krabi and Thailand
+More about Krabi in Thailand: